Leaders appreciate lifting of Bible threat

-Christians have praised an Islamic party for reversing its decision to demand a ban on the Bible.
+Praise for Islamic party for reversing decision to demand ban in wake of Qur’an burning

 Julius Salik, convener of World Minorities Alliance has appreciated the solidarity statement.
 “It is a commendable move by a religious scholar who knows the true teachings of Islam.
 It is hard to find people working for religious harmony”, said the Islamabad based former federal minister in a press release yesterday.